-Keep in mind as well, any liquids you are flying with in your carry on must be below 3.4oz, so 1oz tinctures will be ok, but if you have any larger bottles leave them behind.
-Also, CBD vape pens are allowed under the TSA’s “What Can I Bring” policy for vaping devices.
-However, for vape pens they specifically want you to keep those in your carry on.
-This is likely to keep the device from being in a low-pressure area for too long.
+Keep in mind as well, that any liquids you are flying with in your carry-on must be below 3.4oz, so 1oz tinctures will be ok, but if you have any larger bottles leave them behind.

-For any other CBD products, the TSA says you can pack in your carry on or checked bag.
+For any other CBD products, the TSA says you can pack them in your carry-on or checked bag.

 3. Research the State You’re Visiting

 Contrary to popular belief, federal law doesn’t automatically trump state legislation.
 To avoid any potential problems, take the time to research the location you’re visiting.
 States like Texas and Florida have stringent laws on CBD, so knowing the local rules will help you take the best decision.

 Having a prescription or some form of relevant documentation can also save you a lot of hassle when flying with CBD oil.
 This is especially important for parents of children taking Epidiolex, the CBD drug that received the FDA’s approval.
 That said, it’s important to always remain calm and patient, regardless of whether your goods were seized or not.

 5. Stay Calm and Avoid Arguing with TSA Agents